Getting Started

 Use HELIX to frame "Build a REST API for managing bookmarks".
 Create the

-HELIX resolves conflicts by authority order.
-Higher-level artifacts govern lower-level artifacts:
+HELIX resolves conflicts through the artifact authority hierarchy: higher-level documents govern lower-level documents.

 Product Vision "What is this and why?"